Zyanetralys/Zyanetralys/README.md

 > *"The intersection of psychology, technology, and security creates unique opportunities to understand both human behavior and digital threats.
 My diverse background allows me to approach cybersecurity from multiple perspectives."*

 ---

-## 🤝 Let's Connect!

-I'm eager to connect with cybersecurity professionals, developers, and anyone interested in collaborating on security projects or sharing knowledge.
-As someone transitioning from HR to tech, I understand both the business and technical sides of cybersecurity.

 <p align="center">
   <a href="mailto:mj.martinez.leo@gmail.com">